Jason Reynolds: Early works

-All American Boys
+All American Boys (2015)

 Also in 2015, Reynolds published All American Boys, co-authored with Brendan Kiely.
-The book depicts a black teenager assaulted in a convenience store by a white police officer who wrongly suspected him of stealing.
+The book depicts a black teenager assaulted in a convenience store by a white police officer who wrongly suspects him of stealing.
 The book is written in two voices, with Reynolds writing from the point of view of the teenaged victim, Rashad Butler, in a hospital bed, while Kiely wrote the character Quinn Collins, a white teenager and family friend of the police officer, who witnessed the violent attack.
 In a review for The New York Times, Kelka Magoon found both main characters "successfully drawn" and called the novel "a book to be grappled with, challenged by, and discussed.
-'All American Boys' represents one voice — even better, two voices — in a national conversation that must continue beyond its pages."
+All American Boys represents one voice—even better, two voices—in a national conversation that must continue beyond its pages."

 The book arose from personal conversations between Reynolds, who is black, and Kiely, who is white.
 The two met on a Simon & Schuster book tour in 2013, which coincided with the news that George Zimmerman had been acquitted of the murder of Trayvon Martin.
 Though strangers, Reynolds and Kiely began to share their feelings, each finding the other was "as frustrated as angry and as confused as I was", as Reynolds put it.
 A friendship developed and the conversations continued with increasing urgency; after a white police officer shot and killed Michael Brown, Kiely reached out to Reynolds to propose they write a book addressing police brutality and racial profiling.

 The book won the inaugural Walter Dean Myers Award from the We Need Diverse Books organization, as well as a Coretta Scott King Honor.

-As Brave As You
+As Brave as You (2016)

-In 2016, Reynolds published As Brave As You, which won the 2016 Kirkus Prize, the 2017 NAACP Image Award for Outstanding Literary Work for Youth/Teen, the 2017 Schneider Family Book Award, and the 2017 Coretta Scott King Honor.
+In 2016, Reynolds published As Brave as You, which won the 2016 Kirkus Prize, the 2017 NAACP Image Award for Outstanding Literary Work for Youth/Teen, the 2017 Schneider Family Book Award, and the 2017 Coretta Scott King Honor.
 The book describes two African-American brothers from Brooklyn who are sent to spend the summer with their grandfather in Virginia.
-In The Washington Post, reviewers said, "Reynolds deftly blends humor and heart through lively dialogue and spot-on sibling dynamics."
+In The Washington Post, a reviewer said, "Reynolds deftly blends humor and heart through lively dialogue and spot-on sibling dynamics."